On this page:

 • the objective will be met if an alternative design solution is used

-• council can add local decision guidelines using a schedule to a residential zone
+Council can add local decision guidelines using a schedule to a residential zone.

-• a general statement that council has considered all of the objectives and decision guidelines in the report on the application will usually be sufficient after a merits assessment.
+Council doesn’t need to document its consideration of each individual decision guideline.
+A general statement that council has considered all of the objectives and decision guidelines in the report on the application will usually be sufficient after a merits assessment.

 Planning practice notes